angrybacon/doomsday-wiki/markdown/chapters/meandeck/brainstorm.md

 Sometimes you may not wish to commit to a Brainstorm pile because you are concerned about interaction and are holding Force of Will and a *pitch* card for it.
 In these circumstances you can often create an imperfect Brainstorm pile to win that same turn whilst keeping up your countermagic.
-Let us consider the following scenario:

-You successfully resolve Doomsday but suspect your opponent may be holding an :card[Endurance] plus *pitch* card in hand.
+For instance, you successfully resolved Doomsday but suspect your opponent may be holding an :card[Endurance] in hand.
 In this scenario you can build the following pile:

 > {U} + Brainstorm + Street Wraith + X + X